 After contacting NZGP, they will let you know when they expect that your school will be able to join the contract.

 It typically takes around 6-8 months from expressing interest in joining a tranche to commencing the new contract.
-Therefore, it is important that you start the process several months in advance of your current supply contract expiring.
+Therefore, it is important that you start the process at least six months in advance of your current supply contract expiring.